presh-031/Odin-weather-App/README.md

 ## How to use

-- Simply input your city's name in the input field and click the 'Search' button
+- Simply input your city's name in the input field and click the 'Search' button OR press 'Enter'
 - Use the checkbox that appears to convert temperature from Celcius to Farenheit, as you want.

 ## Contact